Exact Separation of Words via Trace Geometry: Explicit slice families and trace-zero witnesses

-The expansion therefore starts at order \(t^2\). \begin{proof} Real-analyticity in \(t\) is immediate because the entries of \(R(t)\) are \(\cos t\) and \(\sin t\), and the word map is obtained from matrix multiplication and inversion, both of which are analytic in the matrix entries.
+\begin{proof} Real-analyticity in \(t\) is immediate because the entries of \(R(t)\) are \(\cos t\) and \(\sin t\), and the word map is obtained from matrix multiplication and inversion, both of which are analytic in the matrix entries.